MinhLeDinh-HCMUT/PID-DC-motor-speed-controller/README.md

-# PID DC motor speed controller
+# PID DC motor speed controller with PIC microcontroller
 ## Introduction
 - This is an RS232-based PID DC motor controller.
 - The motor transfer function is modelised with state-space representation in Matlab.
 Because the microcontrollers work in the time-domain, so the motor model must be in that domain, too.
 That is why the state variable method is selected here.